 - Loss of consortium: This is the loss of the love and affection of the injured party that can be recovered for the spouse.
-Sometimes the injured party joins the spouse in the claim for loss of consortium.
+Sometimes the wounded party joins the spouse in the claim for loss of consortium.

 Watch the following YouTube video to learn more about pedestrian safety.

-Related Articles by Rosemont pedestrian accident lawyer Ed Smith:
+Related Articles by accident lawyer Ed Smith:

 If a negligent driver or other entity caused your injury, call our experienced Rosemont pedestrian accident lawyers for compassionate, free, and friendly advice at (916) 921-6400.
 We can also be reached at (800) 404-5400 or online.